 Common symptoms of PTSD fall into 4 categories that include:3,8

-Veterans with PTSD may also develop depression, anxiety, substance use disorders, or chronic pain.
+Veterans with PTSD may also develop depression, anxiety, SUDs, or chronic pain.
 And, symptoms of PTSD can contribute to difficulty maintaining relationships or employment.8

 In the early 1950s, the American Psychiatric Association produced the first formalized diagnosis of PTSD, called “gross stress reaction,” which referred to normal people suffering from symptoms that resulted from trauma.
 This diagnosis was expected to resolve within 6 months or a different diagnosis would be issued.10 During and after the Vietnam War, nearly a quarter of veterans serving between 1964 and 1973 required psychological treatment.9